BeMg/riscv-c-api-doc/riscv-c-api.md

 This attribute is incompatible with the `naked` attribute.

+### `__attribute__((target_clones("<ATTR-STRING>", "<ATTR-STRING>", ...)))

+`target_clones` attribute used for compiling a function into multi-versioning by different set of features or extensions.

+Each `ATTR-STRING` defines the distinguished target options for the current function.
+Notably, the ATTR-STRING list must include default, implying the file scope build attributes.

+The usage and constraints of `ATTR-STRING` are identical to that of the target attribute.

+The compiler may emit mapping symbol at the beginning of the function with target attribute if the function use different set of ISA extension.

 ## Intrinsic Functions

 Intrinsic functions (or intrinsics or built-ins) are expanded into instruction sequences by compilers.